apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 Latency:
 A write completes when its batch is flushed, so each write waits up to `max-batch-time`.
 When `max-batch-size` requests are buffered the batch is flushed without waiting.
+Only one batch is written at a time; requests that arrive while a batch is in flight are flushed as soon as it completes, so under sustained load the journal batches naturally: batch size follows the number of requests that accumulate during one database round trip rather than always waiting for `max-batch-time`.
+This yields smaller batches with lower latency than waiting for the timer between batches; `max-batch-time` remains the upper bound on how long a request is buffered.

 Failures:
 Writes of different persistence ids share one database statement.
 If the database rejects a statement because of